tylerzanutto/gesture-drone-controller/README.md

 - Confirmed the button works using `INPUT_PULLUP`
 - Started combining tilt mapping with mode switching

+### Wireless Glove Demo

+- Combined MPU6050 tilt mapping with ESP-NOW wireless communication
+- Set up the glove ESP32 as a wireless transmitter
+- Set up a second ESP32 as a receiver/display unit
+- Confirmed real tilt values are sent wirelessly from the glove to the receiver
+- Confirmed mode button switches between movement mode and height/yaw mode over wireless

 ### Current Stage

 The current working stage is: